 Finally, the third little on how to prepare for your first figure contest is to prep progressively so burn body fat and spare as much lean muscle mass as possible.

-If you blindly start your prep diet on 1200 calories, you have really no room to lower them when it comes time to tweak your diet.
+If you blindly start your prep on 1200 calories, you have really no room to lower them when it comes time to tweak your diet.
 Start your calories a little higher, as recommended in Figure Competition Secrets, and lower them accordingly as needed.

 The same goes for cardio.
 If you start day one of your contest cardio prep doing 45 minutes 6 days a week you don’t have much wiggle room when it comes time to increase your cardio.